TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Visualization Interface Usage
 =============================

 TIAToolbox provides a flexible visualization tool for viewing slides and overlaying associated model outputs or annotations.
-It is a browser-based UI built using TIAToolbox and :ref:`Bokeh <https://bokeh.org/>`.
+It is a browser-based UI built using TIAToolbox and `Bokeh <https://bokeh.org/>`_.
 The following assumes TIAToolbox has been installed per the instructions here: :ref:`Installation <installation>`.

 1. Launching the interface
 --------------------------